Ratstail91/Toy/docs/spec.md

 var z = 1;
 ```

-Variables are first-class citizens, meaning they can be stored in and used from variables:
+Types are first-class citizens, meaning they can be stored in and used from variables:

 ```
 //this was originally unintended, but interesting